 When barometric pressure drops, it doesn't happen in isolation.
 A falling barometer means a weather system is approaching, and that system brings:

 - Increasing cloud cover — Reduced light penetration changes bass positioning.
 They move shallower, feed more confidently in low light.
+Overcast conditions significantly reduce underwater visibility from above — angling sources estimate 40–60% reduction — giving bass the confidence to move into shallow feeding zones they'd normally avoid [9].

 - Precipitation — Rain introduces oxygen, nutrients, and noise that can activate feeding.

-These are the actual triggers.
+These are the actual behavioral triggers.
 The barometric reading is a leading indicator that these conditions are coming — not the cause of the behavior change itself.

 How to Actually Use Pressure Data for Bass Fishing